olofk/edalize/README.rst

   os.makedirs(work_root)
   backend.configure()

-At this point, we still haven't run the actual EDA tool and the files in the ``work_root`` directory can be used without edalize if that is preferred.
+At this point, we still haven't run the actual EDA tool and the files in the ``work_root`` directory can be used without Edalize if that is preferred.
 But let's continue the example with Edalize.

 Build the simulation model::